 San Joaquin River Dissolved Oxygen TMDL

 The San Joaquin River Dissolved Oxygen TMDL was adopted by the Regional Board on 27 January 2005.
 It has been approved by the State Water Resources Control Board (SWRCB) and the Office of Administrative Law.
 Final approval by U.S. EPA was received on 27 February 2007.
 The TMDL is a Basin Plan Amendment that includes a Control Program to reduce the amount of oxygen demanding substances and their precursors in the San Joaquin River.
-The TMDL takes a phased approach to allow more time to gather additional informational on source and linkages to the dissolved oxygen impairment, while at the same time moving forward on making improvements to dissolved oxygen conditions.
-For additional information please contact Christine Joab at (916) 464-4655 or by email at email@example.com.
+For additional information please contact Christine Joab at (916) 464-4655 or by email at firstname.lastname@example.org.

 Subscribe on-line to our San Joaquin River Dissolved Oxygen, electronic mailing list.